MetaLang/d-articles/std variant is everything cool about d.md

 }
 ```

 And... that's it.
 We're done.
 No pain, no strain, no bleeding from the eyes.
 It is a few more lines than the C++ version, granted, but in my opinion, this is much simpler than the C++ version.
-To write and/or read this code, you have to understand a demonstrably smaller number of concepts, each of which is less complicated than the C++ equivalent (if applicable):
+To write and/or read this code, you have to understand a demonstrably smaller number of concepts:

 - Templates
 - Template argument packs